RadithSandeepa/animated-website-UI-templates/README.md

-# Animated Christmas Website
+# Parallax Scrolling Effect Website UI Template

-This project showcases the creation of an animated Christmas-themed website using HTML and CSS
+This project demonstrates how to create a website with a parallax scrolling effect using HTML, CSS, and JavaScript.
 ## Table of Contents

 - [Screenshots](#Screenshots)